 The Centre also serves as a forum for publicizing teaching, seminars, lectures, and other activities of interest to Japanese linguistics, and as a point of access to information for prospective graduate students interested in Japanese language and linguistics.
 The Centre welcomes academic visitors to the University who work within Japanese linguistics.

 In addition to the Centre's membership of staff and graduate students from the Faculty of Oriental Studies and the new Faculty of Linguistics and our visiting scholars, the Centre also has a membership of external affiliates who have a connection with the Centre and its members, for example through joint research projects.

-A major research project hosted within the Centre is the four-and-a-half year project, 'Verb semantics and argument realization in pre-modern Japanese', which is a collaborative effort involving researchers working in England, Japan, and the US.
-However, the research of the members of the Centre is wide-ranging, from acquisition of Japanese as a foreign language to reconstruction of proto-Japanese morphology.
+A major research project hosted within the Centre is the Oxford Corpus of Old Japanese.
+The research of the members of the Centre is wide-ranging, from acquisition of Japanese as a foreign language to reconstruction of proto-Japanese morphology.

 The Oxford Corpus of Old Japanese is now available online.
 This full poetic corpus of Old Japanese presents the original script and a phonemic transcription of all Old Japanese poetic texts.

 The East Asian Linguistics Seminar takes place in the Oriental Institute on Tuesdays from 5-6 during Hilary Term. (schedule)